 Carnivorous plants like Drosera capensis don’t need (or want) regular houseplant fertilizer.
 Using it can actually be fatal to your plant, as it has developed to survive in very poor soil and obtain the nutrients it needs by catching insects.

 If you’re growing your Cape sundew outdoors, it probably doesn’t need to be fed as plenty of prey will be attracted to its glistening death traps without any help.
 Indoors, just keep a close eye on your Drosera capensis to see if it’s getting enough food.

 If you’re not regularly seeing dead flies and other bugs stuck to the tentacles, you can try feeding the plant yourself using small flies or dried bloodworms.

 Buying Drosera capensis

-Drosera capensis is one of the more common types of sundew and if a store sells carnivorous plants there’s a good chance they sell this plant as well.
-A downside to buying Drosera capensis in plant stores and garden centers is that the plants are often planted in bad soil and might be damaged beyond repair.
+The Cape sundew is one of the more common types of sundew.
+If a store sells carnivorous plants, there’s a good chance they sell this one as well.

 You can also buy Drosera capensis online!